PEXANE2/azure-docs.tr-tr/articles/governance/policy/samples/guest-configuration-applications-installed-linux.md

 ### <a name="azure-powershell-explanation"></a>Azure PowerShell açıklaması

-Betikleri dağıtmak ve kaldırmak için aşağıdaki komutları kullanın.
-Aşağıdaki tabloda yer alan her komut, komuta özgü belgelere yönlendirir:
+Dağıtım ve kaldırma betikleri aşağıdaki komutları kullanır.
+Aşağıdaki tablodaki her komut, komuta özgü belgelere bağlanır:

 | Komut | Notlar |
 |---|---|